stuwilmur/sim-eye/README.md

 # sim-eye
-Module to take fundus images and produce printable nets of simulation eyes for use in ophthalmology training.
+A project for producing low-cost, quick and easily-assembled simulation eyes for use in ophthalmology training.